How a House Provoked a Feud in Singapore’s Lee Family: QuickTake

 Prime Minister Lee says he was bequeathed the property by his father and sold it to his younger brother, donating the proceeds to charity.
-Cushman & Wakefield last year estimated the value of the bungalow, which stands on a plot of about 12,000 square feet, or 0.3 acre, at about S$25 million, or $19 million.
+Cushman & Wakefield in 2017 estimated the value of the bungalow, which stands on a plot of about 12,000 square feet, or 0.3 acre, at about S$25 million, or $18.4 million.
 Property development and real estate values are big talking points in Singapore, an island where space is at a premium.
-PM Lee said in 2015 he had recused himself from all government decisions regarding the house.
+PM Lee, as the prime minister is known, said in 2015 he had recused himself from all government decisions regarding the house.

-Its April 2 report laid out three options: retaining the property (as a national monument or for conservation); keeping the basement dining room, where important meetings took place, in a park or as part of a heritage center; demolishing the house for residential use or for a park or heritage center.
-The committee left the matter of which option to take to a future government.
+Back when the spat went public, the siblings cited the existence of a ministerial committee exploring options for 38 Oxley Road as evidence that PM Lee had other ideas.
+Deputy Prime Minister Teo Chee Hean, at the height of the dispute, said there was nothing secret about the committee, which needed to review the situation in case, for example, Dr. Lee chose to move out.
+In April 2018, the committee published a report laying out three options: Retaining the property as a national monument or for conservation; keeping the basement dining room, where important meetings took place, in a park or as part of a heritage center; demolishing the house for residential use or for a park or heritage center.
+However, the committee made no recommendation and left any decision to a future government.
 It also said that Lee Kuan Yew was “prepared to accept options other than demolition” provided that the house was kept in a habitable state and the family’s privacy was protected.